 Kerosene is a combustible hydrocarbon liquid and its name derives from the Greek κηρός which means wax.
 Historically, the heating oil was made from shale oils and coal tar but after the drilling of the first oil well, petroleum soon became the main source.

-If your home is located off the grid, kerosene (heating oil or 28-second oil) is more advisable for home heating oil.
+If your home is located off the grid, kerosene oil (heating oil or 28-second oil) is more advisable for home heating oil.
 It’s a light, efficient and clean fuel and is widely used across the UK.
 With a high flash point, it’s an extremely safe choice for domestic heating.

 What is paraffin?